casper-network/docs/source/docs/casper/operators/setup/event-sidecar.md

 ## The Admin Server

-If available, the Sidecar administrative REST API can be accessed with the following command:
+If enabled, the Sidecar administrative API can be accessed with the following command:

 ```bash
 http://HOST:PORT/metrics/